ObjectBoxPC/filepasser/README.md

 # File Passer

+**DEPRECATED**: I recommend using [PairDrop](https://pairdrop.net/) for the usual case of sending a few files from one system to another over the same network.
+It is more convenient and provides end-to-end encryption.
+If you still want to use this, please read the "Security" section.

 File Passer is a Python script for transferring files between systems on a local network.
 It creates a Web server and page for browsing, downloading, and uploading files.

 ## Requirements